U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Capacity is the maximum electric output a generator can produce under specific conditions.
-Nameplate capacity is determined by the generator's manufacturer and indicates the maximum output a generator can produce without exceeding design thermal limits.
+Capacity is the maximum electric output an electricity generator can produce under specific conditions.
+Nameplate capacity is determined by the generator's manufacturer and indicates the maximum output of electricity a generator can produce without exceeding design thermal limits.

-Net summer capacity and net winter capacity are typically determined by a performance test and indicate the maximum load a generator can support at the point of interconnection with the electricity transmission and distribution system during the respective season.
-The primary factors that affect or determine the difference in capacity between summer and winter months are:
+Net summer capacity and net winter capacity are typically determined by a performance test and indicate the maximum electricity load a generator can support at the point of interconnection with the electricity transmission and distribution system during the respective season.
+There are two primary factors that affect or determine the difference in capacity between summer and winter months:

-- the temperature of cooling water for thermal power plants or of the ambient air for combustion turbines
+- The temperature of cooling water for thermal power plants or the temperature of the ambient air for combustion turbines

 - The water flow and reservoir storage characteristics for hydropower plants

 Generation is the amount of electricity a generator produces over a specific period of time.
-For example, a generator with 1 megawatt (mW) capacity that operates at that capacity consistently for one hour will produce 1 megawatthour (mWh) of electricity.
-If it operates at only half that capacity for one hour, it will produce 0.5 mWh of electricity.
-Many generators do not operate at their full capacity all the time; they may vary their output according to conditions at the power plant, fuel costs, and/or as instructed from the electric power grid operator.
+For example, a generator with 1 megawatt (MW) capacity that operates at that capacity consistently for one hour will produce 1 megawatthour (MWh) of electricity.
+If the generator operates at only half that capacity for one hour, it will produce 0.5 MWh of electricity.
+Many generators do not operate at their full capacity all the time.
+A generator's output may vary according to conditions at the power plant, fuel costs, and/or as instructed by the electric power grid operator.

-Net generation is the amount of gross generation a generator produces less the electricity used to operate the power plant.
-These uses include fuel handling, feedwater pumps, combustion air fans, cooling water pumps, pollution control equipment, and other electricity needs.
+Net generation is the amount of gross electricity generation a generator produces minus the electricity used to operate the power plant.
+These electricity uses include fuel handling equipment, water pumps, combustion and cooling air fans, pollution control equipment, and other electricity needs.